icarito/physics-with-xo/09_precision_accuracy_ADC.md

 #### a.
 Calculating the level of dispersion in measurements of Resistance with respect to proportional adjustment (once the XO1 is calibrated)

-Once the level of calibration is retrieved by means of the introduction of the **Cr** coefficient, the must calculate how far apart from proportional adjustment are the (corrected) resistance values as measured by the XO1.
+Once the level of calibration is retrieved by means of the introduction of the $$C _ r$$ coefficient, the must calculate how far apart from proportional adjustment are the (corrected) resistance values as measured by the XO1.
 For this we have calculated the relative percentage of deviation of the resistance values with respect to proportional adjustment.
 The results are summarized in the following graph:

 ![stdev% vs Rref](images/9_graph_8.png)

-For the measured values a standard deviation in the order of 5% is calculated, which can be considered as a measure of the non-linearity of the Rref = f(Rxo1) function.
+For the measured values a standard deviation in the order of 5% is calculated, which can be considered as a measure of the non-linearity of the $$ R _ \text {ref} = f( R _ \text{xo1}) $$ function.

 #### b.
 Calculating the level of dispersion in measurements of Resistance with respect to cubic adjustment (once the XO1 is calibrated)

-Once the calibration level has been retrieved by means of the introduction of the **Cr** coefficient, and having performed the adjustment by a 3-degree polynomial, we must calculate how far the (corrected) resistance values measured with the XO1 are from the mentioned adjustment.
+Once the calibration level has been retrieved by means of the introduction of the $$ C _ r$$ coefficient, and having performed the adjustment by a 3-degree polynomial, we must calculate how far the (corrected) resistance values measured with the XO1 are from the mentioned adjustment.
 The results are summarized in the following graph:

 ![stdev% vs Rref](images/9_graph_9.png)